Bjørn Arild Gram

-Bjørn Arild Gram (born 7 May 1972 in Steinkjer) is a Norwegian politician currently serving as minister of defence since 2022.
-A member of the Centre Party, he previously served as minister of local government from 2021 to 2022.
+Bjørn Arild Gram (born 7 May 1972 in Steinkjer) is a Norwegian politician who has served as the first deputy leader of the Centre Party since 2025 and previously the minister of defence from 2022 to 2025.
+A member of the Centre Party, he also previously served as the minister of local government from 2021 to 2022.

-Gram started his political career as a deputy representative to the Storting from Nord-Trøndelag, and went on to serve in said position on two more occasions.
+Gram started his as the leader of the Centre Youth and logos politics before his election as a deputy representative to the Storting from Nord-Trøndelag, and went on to serve in said position on two more occasions.
 He served as a state secretary in the Ministry of Finance from 2005 to 2007, when he became mayor of Steinkjer.
 He stepped down as mayor in 2020 when he was appointed chair of the Norwegian Association of Local and Regional Authorities, a position he held until his ministerial appointment in 2021.

 Education

 He studied at Nord-Trøndelag University College from 1991 to 1997 and took the siv.øk. degree at Bodø University College in 2000.
 He was employed in Telenor Mobil from 2000 to 2005.

-He also attended the recruit school in Steinkjer, and later became troop leader and was stationed along the Russian border.
+He also attended the recruit school in Steinkjer Municipality, and later became troop leader and was stationed along the Russian border.
 He was also a sergeant in the Norwegian Home Guard.

 Political career

 Youth and local politics

 From 1996 to 1998 he chaired the Centre Youth, the youth wing of the Centre Party.
-On the local level Gram served as the mayor of Steinkjer from 2007 to 2020, having formerly been a member of the county council from 1991 to 2000.
+On the local level Gram served as the mayor of Steinkjer Municipality from 2007 to 2020, having formerly been a member of the county council from 1991 to 2000.
 He was a member of Nord-Trøndelag county council from 1995 to 2019, and has chaired the county party chapter.

 In 2016, during his time as mayor, Gram was among ten participants at a cabin in Sweden when a text message saying "We want your pussy" was sent to former party leader Liv Signe Navarsete.
-Like the nine other participants, he denied to have sent the message.
+Like the nine other participants, he denied having sent the message.

 In February 2020, he was appointed the new chair of the Norwegian Association of Local and Regional Authorities, and stepped down as mayor the next month.

+Party politics

+He was elected first deputy leader of the Centre Party at the 2025 convention, succeeding Ola Borten Moe.

 Parliament

 He served as a deputy representative to the Storting from Nord-Trøndelag from 1993–1997, 2001–2009 and 2013–2021.
 From 2005 to 2007 Gram was a member of Stoltenberg's Second Cabinet as State Secretary in the Ministry of Finance.
 In 2013, as Marit Arnstad from Nord-Trøndelag was a member of the outgoing Stoltenberg's Second Cabinet, Gram met as a regular representative during the two weeks before the cabinet change.

+He was elected as a regular representative from Nord-Trøndelag at the 2025 election.
+He also joined the Standing Committee on Finance and Economic Affairs, additionally becoming the committee's second vice chair.